Reading time: 7 minutes

-Fibonacci trading strategies focus largely on the aforementioned values, helping to gauge corrections/pullbacks within trending environments, and arrange price targets (profit targets) – horizontal lines which traders believe a favourable position may encounter support or resistance.
+Fibonacci trading strategies focus largely on the aforementioned values, helping to gauge retracements/pullbacks within trending environments and arrange price targets (profit targets): horizontal lines which traders believe a favourable position may encounter support or resistance.

-Although the Fibonacci trading tool is available on most reputable charting packages, and can be accurately applied to any timeframe, some traders prefer to calculate Fibonacci retracements and extensions.
+Although the Fibonacci trading tool is available with most reputable charting packages—and can be accurately applied to any timeframe—some traders prefer to calculate Fibonacci levels.

 What is a Fibonacci retracement?

-A Fibonacci retracement, as its name implies, is a measurement that defines a correction or pullback.
+A Fibonacci retracement, as its name implies, is a measurement that defines a retracement or pullback.
 The measurement incorporates two price points: swing highs and lows.

 What is a Fibonacci extension?